 Frequently Asked Questions….

-As we are our offering limited services during the COVID-19 pandemic, we realize you may have some questions about your Library account.
+As some of our services may have changed during the COVID-19 pandemic, we realize you may have some questions about your Library account.
 Below are some answers to the most commonly asked questions.

 Can I return books in your book drop?
 What happens if I do?

 Will I be charged late fees for my overdue items?

 No. Items originally checked out of the Marlboro Free Library will not be charged late fees.
-A few years ago, the Marlboro Free Library chose to go fine free, eliminating any overdue charges, with the exception of special collections (item lending, etc).
-Late fees will not be charged for any special collections during the closure.
+A few years ago, the Marlboro Free Library chose to go fine-free, eliminating any overdue charges, with the exception of special collections (item lending, etc).

 My account says I am being billed for an item.
 What does this mean?